paezha/Reproducible-Research-Workflow/Session-01-Why-Reproducible-Research/README.md

 #### What costs?

-The majority of the cost of Reproducible Research are associated with Time:
+The majority of the cost of Reproducible Research are associated with time:

 1. Planning – Understand where you want to end up and plot a course to get there.